neumannjs/boilerplate-paper/demo/paper/01_get_to_know.md

 ![Enable workflows](paper/images/enable-workflows.png){ width=350px }

 The next thing you have to do is supply a link to your Bibtex file.
 If you use a reference manager like Mendeley, Zotero or Endnote, you can easily export your references to the Bibtex format.
-If you store this exported file using a file hosting service like Dropbox, you can easily create a accessible link to you Bibtex file.
+If you store this exported file using a file hosting service like Dropbox, you can create a accessible link to you Bibtex file.
 For this demo it's not needed to use you own link yet; you can use the link supplied by Boilerplate Paper: https://www.dropbox.com/s/7mwh7oi3q8mxmeo/latex.bib?raw=1
 Either way, you have to tell your repository about this link.
 Go to the Settings tab, Secrets and click on *Add a new secret*.

 ![The settings tab, secrets](paper/images/secrets.png){ width=350px }